Order Line (408)248-1233 We Ship Nationwide

 v Try to avoid temperature extremes as much as possible, such as storing the detector in an automobile trunk during hot summer months or outdoors in sub-freezing weather.

-v Keep you detector clean.
+v Keep your detector clean.
 Always wipe the housing after use, and wash the coil when necessary.
-Protect your instrument from dust and sand as much as possible.

 v Disassemble the stem and wipe it clean after use in sandy areas.

-v When storing longer than about one month, remove batteries from the detector.
+v When storing longer that about one month, remove batteries from the detector.

 v You have checked batteries, switches and connectors.
 (Check batteries especially closely.
 They are the most common cause of detector "failure".)